Omega-3 fish oil supplements can improve attention in some youths with attention deficit hyperactivity disorder (ADHD), according to a new study.

 ADHD is a condition in which a person presents a marked pattern of inattention or hyperactivity and impulsivity — or all of these symptoms — to a level that interferes with development and functioning.

-According to the Centers for Disease Control and Prevention (CDC), there are more than 6 million children with ADHD in the United States.
+According to the Centers for Disease Control and Prevention (CDC), there are more than

 In the new study, scientists at King’s College London in the United Kingdom and China Medical University in Taichung, Taiwan, investigated the effect of omega-3 fish oil supplements on cognitive function in youths with ADHD.

 A recent Translational Psychiatry paper describes the new findings.